RudyLang/RudyLang.github.io/Posts/Software/_posts/2020-08-07-ARG Murder-Mystery.markdown

 </pre>
 </div>

-In general, it was a fairly simple design.
-However, it achieved everything I needed for the event.
-How could I improve the system?
+This reasonably simple design achieved everything I needed for the event.
+Although, I did see a few ways I could improve the project.
 It would have been nice to provide the user with a warning/confirmation if they were about to send cash.
-This way they could avoid mistakenly sending the wrong amount.
-I think part of this could have been handled purely using a confirm() method.
-And then I would go one step ahead and retrieving the user's balance, calculatin the difference in realtime.
+This way, they could avoid mistakenly sending the wrong amount.
+I could have handled part of this using a confirm() method.
+And then, I would go one step ahead and retrieve the user's balance, calculating the difference in real-time.

 <br>
-So that's all I wanted to share regarding my little ARG project!
-I hope you found the read interesting, perhaps even inspiring?
-I'll certainly make a post later and discuss the actual plot along with the dinner's event.
-Stay tuned!
+The ARG portion of the event was a success.
+All 14 people participated, chatted in several rooms and made several transactions.
+In a the later post, I'll discuss the actual plot and the in-person event!

 Cheers,